-law is fundamentally structured to establish and uphold settler colonialism, white supremacy and capitalism---the legal system will not dismantle these things.
-When we look at any radical movement in the US that wants to dismantle these things, whether its workers organizing about labor exploitation, women organizing against patriarchy, people of color organizing against white supremacy, people with disabilities organizing against ablism, people organizing against destruction of the earth, queer and trans people organizing against violent gender and sexual norms, or anyone else, we can see that those movements' most transformative demands were/are never met by law, and instead that law changes are usually created to maximize the preservation of the status quo while adding a window-dressing of fairness.3 Even when we win law change that looks like it is supposed to guarantee the redistribution of some essential thing, that law is always quickly eliminated, or never enforced, or twisted through administrative or judicial interpretation to do the reverse.4 The idea that people who want to make change will make the biggest impact by becoming lawyers and bringing precedent-setting lawsuits needs to be released in the face of what movement history reveals.
-Once you let go of that idea, you can start to think about what role lawyers should or could have in social movements and evaluate whether you see yourself in those roles.
-In my view, transformation really happens because of mobilization of large numbers of people directly affected by harmful and violent systems who make transformative demands that exceed the limits of law and then force change through direct action (i.e. breaking the law).
+guo while adding a window-dressing of fairness.2 Even when movements win law change that looks like it is supposed to guarantee the redistribution of some essential thing, that law is always quickly eliminated, or never enforced, or twisted through administrative or judicial interpretation to do the reverse.3 The idea that people who want to make change will make the biggest impact by becoming lawyers and bringing precedent-setting lawsuits needs to be released in the face of what movement history reveals.
+So, once you let go of the idea that going to law school and becoming a lawyer is the best way to make change, you can start to think about what role lawyers should or could have in social movements and evaluate whether you see yourself in those roles.
+In my view, transformation really happens because of mobilization of large numbers of people directly affected by harmful and violent systems.
 It doesn't come from the top-from elites granting change through legislation or courts.
 The question then becomes what role lawyers can have in that broad, participatory, mass mobilization-focused, bottom-up transformation.
 Some important jobs lawyers can do in such movements are: